Accessibility Tools

 Knox Box Information

 Knox Switches are secured switches that open automatic gates for fire access.
-Knox Switches are required on properties with an automatic gate.
+Knox Switches are required for properties with an automatic gate

-Knox Boxes and Switches need to be in an observable and accessible location for fire access.
+Knox Boxes and Switches need to be installed in an observable and accessible location for fire access.

 To order a Knox Box or a Knox Switch, please visit www.knoxbox.com.